hockeyiscool19/spotify_API/README.md

 curl -Uri "http://localhost:5000/"
 ```

-In sum, this project is relatively simple, but it includes a variety of components: knowledge of AWS, databases, Flask, existing APIs, API development, and Github Actions.
+In sum, this project is relatively simple, but it includes a variety of components: knowledge of AWS, databases, Flask, existing APIs, API development, Github Actions, and Github Secrets.